Serbian Orthodox Church: Adherents

 Based on the official census results in countries that encompass the territorial canonical jurisdiction of the Serbian Orthodox Church (the Serb autochthonous region of Western Balkans), there are more than 8 million adherents of the church.
-Orthodoxy is the largest single religious faith in Serbia with 6,079,296 adherents (84.5% of the population) according to the 2011 census, and in Montenegro with around 320,000 (51% of the population).
+Orthodoxy is the largest single religious faith in Serbia with 5,387,426 adherents (81% of the population) according to the 2022 census, and in Montenegro with around 320,000 (51% of the population).
 It is the second-largest faith in Bosnia and Herzegovina with 31.2% of the population, and in Croatia with 4.4% of the population.
 Figures for eparchies abroad (Western Europe, North America, and Australia) are unknown although some estimates can be reached based on the size of the Serb diaspora, which numbers over two million people.

 Structure

 The head of the Serbian Orthodox Church, the patriarch, also serves as the head (metropolitan) of the Metropolitanate of Belgrade and Karlovci.
 The current patriarch, Porfirije, was inaugurated on 19 February 2021.
 Serbian Orthodox patriarchs use the style His Holiness the Archbishop of Peć, Metropolitan of Belgrade and Karlovci, Serbian Patriarch.

 The highest body of the Serbian Orthodox Church is the Bishops' Council.
-It consists of the Patriarch, the Metropolitans, Bishops, Archbishop of Ohrid and Vicar Bishops.
+It consists of the Patriarch, the Metropolitans, Bishops, and Vicar Bishops.
 It meets annually – in spring.
 The Bishops' Council makes important decisions for the church and elects the patriarch.

 The executive body of the Serbian Orthodox Church is the Holy Synod.
 It has five members: four bishops and the patriarch.

 The Holy Synod takes care of the everyday operation of the church, holding meetings on regular basis.